 T-Mobile US Bear Case -

-The company has a relatively high debt-to-equity ratio of 1.58, which may raise concerns about its financial leverage and ability to manage debt obligations.
+The company has a relatively high debt-to-equity ratio of 1.48, which may indicate increased financial risk and reliance on borrowed funds.

 -